 Isn’t is strange how life can change so suddenly and drastically?
 This is something we’ve all experienced recently.

-Old clients have started to come back, as well as new ones, suffering from the following problems:
+Old clients are now coming back, as well as new ones, suffering from the following problems:

 - Panic attacks